0xflux/Wyrm/Milestones.md

 13) [ ] Support domain fronting through HTTP headers in malleable profile (check in comms code `.with_header("Host", host)`)
 14) [ ] Staging the encrypted payload as opposed to a stageless only build
 15) [ ] `kill_thread` command (useful for sideloaded DLLs)
+16) [ ] The loader should inherit option for ETW bypass

 ### v1.1